 |- Incorporating video|

 | - Drag & drop for lists with

 The showcase is an extended version of elm-ui-patterns.
-In addition to the examples in elm-ui-patterns, you get all of these examples:
+In addition to the examples in elm-ui-patterns, you get 26 additional examples:

 Your book organizes the functionality and helps the reader understand the big picture and groups of functionality better.
 The book is also a nice way to discover many of the features of elm-ui that you may not know about.